 The Pace of Today's Transformation

-As Pantheon CEO Zack Rosen explained during his Keynote at our recent WebOps Summit, the pace of digital adoption we’re seeing today is by some measures 65x the historical baseline.
+As Pantheon CEO Zack Rosen explained during his Keynote at our recent WebOps Summit, the pace of digital adoption we’re currently seeing is by some measures 65x the historical baseline.
 So if it feels like the world is changing almost overnight, it is.
 We’re experiencing a years worth of change (or more) every single week:

 While a global pandemic was impossible to predict, this phenomenon of digital transformation has long been anticipated.
 Analysts have been observing a slow-building trend over the past decade, as well as the gap emerging between those companies and institutions who adopt and adapt with new technologies, and those who do not.
 There’s now a forcing function putting this on fast-forward.